ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 12. **Client Portal Invitation Management (Answered in 7.5.1 & Video [01:59] - staff initiated, email link-based, supports `ClientPortalInvitation` model):** How are portal invitations tracked (e.g., unique token, sent date, expiry date, status like 'SENT', 'CLICKED', 'ACTIVATED', 'EXPIRED')?
 Is a new model such as `ClientPortalInvitation` required?
 (Yes, highly likely).
 13. **Complex Recurring Event Attendees (Answered - not formally tracked for now):** For internal `Appointment.type = 'EVENT'` like recurring trainings, if tracking specific `User` attendance is needed beyond just the hosting `clinician_id`, what is the preferred method?
 A simple text field for participant names, or a more structured many-to-many link to `User`?
 14. **Auditing Manual Credit Adjustments (Answered in 7.3.1 - via 'ADJUSTMENT_INVOICE', audited):** What is the formal process and audit trail for manual adjustments to `ClientGroup.available_credit` that do not originate from a payment or a credit memo application?
 Does an `Invoice` of `type = 'ADJUSTMENT'` suffice, or is a more specific `CreditLog` entry needed?
 15. **SMS Opt-In Granularity (Answered in 7.4.3 - granular, client-managed in portal):** If explicit SMS opt-in is required for compliance, is this a single global opt-in per client for all SMS, or should it be granular per `reminder_type` (e.g., opt-in for appointment SMS, separate opt-in for billing SMS)?
-How is this managed in the UI and data model?
+How is this managed in the UI and data model (as seen in video [01:04])?
-16. **Impact of Clinician Unavailability on Existing Client Appointments (Answered in 7.2.2 - flagged for manual staff resolution):** If a clinician adds a new recurring 'UNAVAILABILITY*BLOCK' that conflicts with previously scheduled \_client* `Appointment`(s), what is the precise system-driven or staff-driven workflow?
+16. **Impact of Clinician Unavailability on Existing Client Appointments (Answered in 7.2.2 - flagged for manual staff resolution):** If a clinician adds a new recurring 'UNAVAILABILITY*BLOCK' (video context "Video 3"/"Video 2") that conflicts with previously scheduled \_client* `Appointment`(s), what is the precise system-driven or staff-driven workflow?
 Are clients automatically notified?
 Does the system flag these conflicts for staff to manually reschedule?
-17. **Automated Survey Assignment Logic Details (Answered in 7.2.5 - based on `PracticeService.id` of the request):** For automated assignment of intake `SurveyTemplate`(s), what are the specific rules?
+17. **Automated Survey Assignment Logic Details (Answered in 7.2.5 - based on `PracticeService.id` of the request, "Video 3" insight):** For automated assignment of intake `SurveyTemplate`(s), what are the specific rules?
 Is it based purely on `AppointmentRequest.service_id`, client age derived from `RequestContactItems.date_of_birth`, client-stated issues, or a more complex, configurable rules engine in `PracticeSettings`?
 18. **Insurance Authorization Details (Video [00:21]):** The video confirms 'tracking authorization' is a feature.
-What specific fields are essential for an `InsuranceAuthorization` model (e.g., auth number, service codes covered, date ranges, number of sessions approved/used, status, link to specific `ClientInsurancePolicy`)?
-How are these authorizations linked to `Appointment`s to verify coverage before a session?
+Based on the confirmation from video, expand on the potential fields for `InsuranceAuthorization` in section 10.1 (Potential Schema Improvements) or the new proposed 'Insurance Management Workflow' section.
+Your list 'auth number, service codes covered, date ranges, number of sessions approved/used, status, link to specific `ClientInsurancePolicy`' is a great start.
+Add 'How are statuses like 'Pending', 'Approved', 'Denied', 'Expired', 'Exhausted' managed?'
 19. **Client-Specific Default Services/Rates (Video [00:42]):** The video explicitly shows functionality to 'set default service codes and rates for a client'.
 This confirms the business need.
-The question remains how these client-specific defaults interact with/override other rate tiers (`PracticeService`, `ClinicianService`, `ClientGroupService`) and what the UI for managing these looks like.
+This is a significant point from video.
+In section 7.1.8, where this is first noted, and section 10.1 where `ClientServicePreference` is considered, emphasize the need to define the hierarchy: e.g., does `ClientServicePreference` override `ClientGroupServices`, which overrides `ClinicianServices`, which overrides `PracticeService.rate`?
+This interaction logic needs to be fully specified.
 20. **Stripe Payment Setup Details (Video [00:21]):** The video shows the capability to 'add credit/debit card information', which is a prerequisite for payment processing (e.g., via Stripe).
 This reinforces the need for the `CreditCard` model to store tokenized information.
-The question about storing other Stripe-related IDs (like Customer ID) per `Client` or `ClientGroup` remains relevant for a full integration.
+For a full integration with Stripe (confirmed by video), consider if a `StripeCustomer` (or generic `PaymentGatewayCustomer`) entity linked to `Client` or `ClientGroup` is needed to store `stripe_customer_id`, etc., for managing subscriptions or recurring payments, beyond just `CreditCard.token`.
+Add this to Section 10.1.
 21. **CMS Fields for Claims (Video [00:21]):** The video confirms that adding 'insurance claim/CMS fields' is part of managing client insurance information.
-The crucial next step is to identify what these specific CMS fields are and determine if they belong on an `InsurancePolicy` model, an `Appointment` (if claim-specific fields vary per session), or a dedicated `Claim` model that would aggregate data for submission.
+Emphasize this as an action item.
+A new sub-section under 'Insurance Management' could list common CMS-1500 form fields if they are generally applicable, or note that this requires consultation with billing experts.
+Examples: Place of Service, Diagnosis Pointers, etc.
 22. **Tracking "Exported" vs. "Sent to Client" for Billing Docs (Video [02:50]):** The video demonstrates actions like 'export billing documents as PDFs' (supporting `Invoice.is_exported`) and mentions 'email billing notifications' (supporting `Invoice.delivery_method` or client-facing statuses like 'Emailed').
 The schema should formally differentiate these. `is_exported` can refer to system-level exports (e.g., to accounting software), while `delivery_method` (or a more granular `delivery_status`) tracks the client-facing provision of the document (e.g., 'NOT_SENT', 'EMAILED_TO_CLIENT', 'VIEWED_ON_PORTAL').
 The video's UI showing 'Not Sent' or 'Emailed' for billing documents supports this distinction.
-23. "The video mentions 'primary client details' in the context of billing.
-How does this 'primary client' concept within billing (if distinct from 'Primary Patient' in `ClientGroupMembership`) relate to the `ClientGroup.is_responsible_for_billing` flag?
-Is it redundant or complementary?"
+23. **"Primary client details" for billing (Video context [00:21]):** The video mentions 'primary client details' in the context of billing.
+It's likely that the `ClientGroupMembership.is_responsible_for_billing = true` flag on a specific `Client` record (who is a member of the group) identifies this "primary client for billing."
+The UI would then pull details from that `Client` record.
+Clarify this relationship in section 4.1 (Billing Responsibility) and 6.2 (`ClientGroup` Aggregate Invariants).
-24. "For 'CMS fields', are these standardized fields, and if so, where can a definitive list be found?
-How do these map to specific requirements for different insurance payers?"
+24. **"CMS fields" (Video context [00:21]):** For 'CMS fields', are these standardized fields, and if so, where can a definitive list be found?
+How do these map to specific requirements for different insurance payers?
-25. "Regarding 'tracking authorization': What are the common statuses for an insurance authorization (e.g., 'Pending', 'Approved', 'Denied', 'Expired', 'Exhausted')?
-What information needs to be captured for each authorization (e.g., auth number, approved services/CPT codes, number of sessions, start/end dates, units used)?"
+25. **"Tracking authorization" (Video context [00:21]):** What are the common statuses for an insurance authorization (e.g., 'Pending', 'Approved', 'Denied', 'Expired', 'Exhausted')?
+What information needs to be captured for each authorization (e.g., auth number, approved services/CPT codes, number of sessions, start/end dates, units used)?
-26. "The video mentions 'client portal access with email and generating a PIN'.
-What is the workflow for PIN generation, delivery, and usage?
-Is the PIN single-use for activation, or used for ongoing login?
-How are PIN resets/recoveries handled?"
+26. **Client portal access - PIN generation (Video context [01:59]):** The client portal allows 'email and generating a PIN'.
+Reconcile this with the 'PIN' mention.
+If PINs are an alternative or supplementary method to the unique link for activation (video), the workflow needs to be detailed.
+Is it a one-time activation PIN?
+How is it securely delivered?
+Your `ClientPortalInvitation` model (10.1.8) should accommodate tracking either token or PIN.
-27. "The client portal allows customizing various permissions.
-Are these permissions globally set by the practice, or can they be customized per client by staff after the initial setup?"
+27. **Client portal permissions customization:** The client portal allows customizing various permissions.
+Are these permissions globally set by the practice, or can they be customized per client by staff after the initial setup?
+28. **Referring Professional Interaction with `ReferralSource`**: If a `ClientGroupMembership.role` is 'Referring Professional' or similar, or if `Client.referred_by_client_id` (if such a field is added to `Client` to link to another client) links to another client who is a professional, how does this interact with the proposed `ReferralSource` entity?
+Should there be a specific type in `ReferralSource` for 'Existing Client (Professional)' vs 'Existing Client (Non-Professional)' (related to video context on referral tracking from "Video 2")?

 ## 15. Next Steps